firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 License
 ===============================================

-Arma2NETMySQL is licensed under the GPL version 3 (see license.txt).
+Arma2NETMySQL is licensed under the GPL version 3 (see `license.txt`).
-Format.cs is licensed under Apache version 2 which is compatible with the GPL version 3 license.
+`Format.cs` is licensed under Apache version 2 which is compatible with the GPL version 3 license.

-If you would like
-to contribute code or fixes, please fork the project on Github and submit a pull request.

 ===============================================